Find just the right graphic image for your web, presentation, and print

 for persons and organizations who create, edit, research, license, manage and publish pictures. www.ASPP.com

-The Picture Archive Council of America is a North American trade organization that represents the interests of stock agencies
+The Digital Media Licensing Association is a North American trade organization that represents the interests of stock agencies

-and others who license images for commercial reproduction. www.PACAOffice.org
+and others who license images and other forms of digital media for commercial reproduction. www.DigitalMediaLicensing.org